Cskyleryoung/gravity-forms-styles/readme.md

 If you aren't using the default credit card field, commenting out the "CC Icons" section in `_variables.scss` and removing the import for `credit-card-field` in `_main.scss` wil reduce total file size by ~ 50k.

-## WIP
+### WIP

-Not every style for every field is included, however this project is behind a large number of production sites and is in active development.
-We are open to suggestions, feedback, and espeically contributions.
-If you have code to contribute, please submit a pull request.
+This project powers a number of our own sites in production, but is also still in active development, so use at your own risk.
+If you find bugs or have feedback, please don't hesitate to get in touch.
+And most of all, if you have contributions, please make a pull request so we can review and add them in.

-Thanks!
+Enjoy!